emmanueluche/dune_imperium_uprising_4/Manual.md

 _John wins the second-place reward, doubled because he had a sandworm in the Conflict (which was only possible after he destroyed the Shield Wall previously, on his Reveal turn).
 He takes 4 water and 2 troops (recruited from his supply to his garrison)._

 _Ned receives nothing from this Conflict.
-He has 0 strength—and regardless, the third-place reward isn't available in a 3-player game._
+He has 0 strength — and regardless, the third-place reward isn't available in a 3-player game._

 _As the winner, Abby also takes the Conflict card into her supply.
 If she had another face-up card with a Desert Mouse battle icon, she would flip them both face-down and gain 1 Victory Point.
 But she doesn't, so she will now be on the lookout to win another Conflict involving a Desert Mouse battle icon._